cddesja/cddesja/README.md

 Hi!
 I am Chris Desjardins.

 I am an assistant professor of mathematics and statistics at [St. Michael's College](https://www.smcvt.edu/) and an associate research scientist and data analyst at [Oregon Research Institute](https://www.ori.org/).
+I am interested in data visualization, data science, applied statistics, and statistics education.

 <!--
 **cddesja/cddesja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.